 Character of the local street scene/context and amenity (NPPF para.
-67, HD25, HD27, HD11 and UD10) - The proposal site is located on a sizeable footway in Church Street, one of the city centre's main retail areas.
-The surrounding area comprises of several retail units and other commercial uses forming one of the city's main shopping centres.
-The area has several items of street furniture therefore the proposed InLink will not appear out of context within this busy shopping area.
-The installation would not appear unduly dominant given its relatively low height.
+67, HD25, HD27 and UD10) -

+The proposal site is located on a large footway in Church Street, one of the city centre's main retail areas.
+The surrounding area comprises of several retail units and other commercial uses that form the city centre's main shopping area.
+The area has several items of street furniture therefore the proposed InLink will not appear out of context within this busy commercial setting.
+The InLink would not appear unduly dominant given its relatively low height.
 Its profile has been kept to the minimum commensurate to the proposed use.
+Its slender and elegant appearance and high quality design plus the fact it will replace two payphones of little aesthetic value will complement the area's retail and busy profile.
 Given the small scale of development, it is not considered that the proposal would have an adverse impact on the amenity of the area.
+The limited impact on the area that would result from the development would be outweighed by the public benefits resulting from the provision of a high quality public infrastructure network.

-Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace two existing payphones in the area thereby reducing street clutter along this walkway in line with the above policies.
+Reduction of street clutter (HD27, UD10) - The proposed InLink will replace two existing payphones in the area thereby reducing street clutter in line with the above policies.
 The InLink will be removed from the site when no longer required.

 Public safety, visibility splays and footway widths (NPPF para.
 67, HD25, UD10) - The position of the InLink would not affect public safety or interrupt any visibility splays or sightlines.
-The site is in a pedestrianised street therefore it will have no effect on drivers.
-There is sufficient space on the footway to accommodate the InLink whilst allowing safe usage by pedestrians and wheelchair users.
-The InLink has a significantly reduced footprint when compared to BT payphones.
-It is also 100mm narrower than existing payphones therefore footway width will generally increase resulting from their replacement.
+The proposed site is located away from the highway, in a pedestrianised street therefore the InLink will have no effect on drivers.
+There is sufficient space on the footway to accommodate the installation and allow for safe usage of the footway by pedestrians and wheelchair users.
+The InLink has a significantly reduced footprint when compared to BT payphones and it is 100mm narrower therefore footway width will generally increase resulting from their replacement.
 The advertising screen would operate within the limits agreed on existing similar digital screens in the UK, as per the attached document - Proposed Schedule of Operating Conditions.
 This document also contains additional information in relation to the mitigation of highway safety impact.
 There are no other apparent public safety issues.